hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/241_006_haripada.md

 really weep for the sorrows and sufferings of the millions of poor in India?
 Are we *men*?
 What are we doing for their livelihood, for their improvement?
 We do not touch them, we avoid their company!
 Are we men?
-Those thousands of Brâhmanas — what are they doing for the low, downtrodden masses of India?
+Those thousands of Brāhmanas — what are they doing for the low, downtrodden masses of India?
 "Don't touch", "Don't touch", is the only phrase that plays upon their lips!
 How mean and degraded has our eternal religion become at their hands!
 Wherein does our religion lie now?
 In